-- Through consultation and following feedback continue to develop our reporting system, including looking at digital; technology, for sharing learning with parents. - Continue to explore ways of involving the wider community in self-evaluation.
+- Through consultation and following feedback continue to develop our reporting system for sharing learning with parents. - Continue to explore ways of involving the wider community in self-evaluation.

 3. How good is the quality of care and education we offer?